YuriPaglierani/Exercice-MNIST-classification-with-MLP/README.md

-# Exercice MNIST classification with MLP
+# Exercise MNIST classification with MLP
 In these few rows of code is shown how to make a classification of the MNIST dataset using a Multilayer Perceptron.

 To speed the code is better to use a PCA before the training, in this way the training and convergence will be easier and faster.